AleBitetto/Scraping_from_Orbis/README.md

 This requires a `chromedriver` executable which can be downloaded [here](https://chromedriver.chromium.org/downloads).
 Make sure that your `Chrome` version is the same as your `chromedriver` version.

-`Sccraping_Orbis` assumes that the `chromedriver` executable is located at `/WebDriver` in the main folder.
+`Scraping_Orbis` assumes that the `chromedriver` executable is located at `/WebDriver` in the main folder.
 To supply a different path, change the variable `chromedriver_path` in the notebook.

 ### Credentials